 Fast forward to 2022, and Texas also saw one of the largest overall net migration gains — a measurement of the total number of people moving both in and out of the state — with an influx of 230,961 making the state their new home, according to data from the NAR.
 Even when compared with the rest of the country, Houston was one of the cities that saw the largest number of inbound moves last year.

 The Lone Star State benefits from the lack of income tax.
 Instead, Texas relies on high sales and use taxes, and property taxes, to pick up the revenue slack.
-In fiscal 2019, 26.6% of the state’s net revenue came from the $34 billion collected from sales taxes alone.

 Which means high earners definitely have good reason to weigh the income tax advantages and tradeoffs in this state.